MORE than 30 years after governments agreed to ban the international trade in rhino horns, the slaughter rate has got much worse, not better.

-More than a decade ago – long before the current poaching crisis hit SA – former Natal Parks Board chief executive George Hughes said the ban was well-intentioned, but ultimately the strategy had failed to protect rhinos.
+More than a decade ago – long before the current poaching crisis hit SA – former Natal Parks Board chief executive Dr George Hughes said the ban was well intentioned, but ultimately the strategy had failed to protect rhinos.

 “Traditional Chinese medicine is an unbelievably powerful force and cannot simply be legislated into extinction,” Hughes said.

-Late last year, rhino conservation stalwart Ian Player also called for an urgent debate on re-opening the legal trade.
+Late last year, rhino conservation stalwart Dr Ian Player called for an urgent debate on reopening the legal trade.

-JOBURG-based private investment manager Michael Eustace has likened the Cites rhino horn trading ban to the failed alcohol prohibition era in the US.
+Johannesburg-based private investment manager Michael Eustace has likened the CITES rhino horn trading ban to the failed alcohol prohibition era in the US.

 And, just as many Americans continued to demand alcohol when it was against the law, so too would many Chinese continue to demand rhino horn, heedless of Western opposition based on animal rights, morality or conservation.

-“Banning trade has been ineffectual and has pushed the trade of rhino horn underground and money is being made by criminals rather than parks.
-To hope that things will change for the better while following the same failed strategy is senseless,” he argued at a workshop at the SA Mint Company in Pretoria last year.
+“Banning trade has been ineffectual and has pushed the trade of rhino horn underground, and money is being made by criminals rather than parks.
+To hope that things will change for the better while following the same failed strategy is senseless.”

-The organisation would be owned by government and private rhino owners on a pro rata basis and hold monthly sales at OR Tambo International Airport.
+The organisation would be owned pro rata by the government and private rhino owners, and would hold monthly sales at OR Tambo International Airport.
 Payments would be made directly to rhino owners rather than criminal syndicates.

 According to Eustace, selling horns under these conditions would eliminate the possibility of corruption and horn laundering.

-He estimates that SA could supply at least 600 horns every year from natural rhino deaths and historical stockpiles, while private rhino owners could provide another 1 000 horns a year by regular horn “harvesting”.
+Eustace estimates SA could supply at least 600 horns every year from natural rhino deaths and historical stockpiles, while private rhino owners could provide another 1 000 horns a year by regular horn “harvesting”.

 “This means that, if necessary, we could supply twice the current demand without any killing.”